 For those struggling with food insecurity there are resources to help reduce hunger and malnutrition.

-If you would like to learn more about food deserts feel free to watch a video from First Lady Michelle Obama.
+If you would like to learn more about food deserts feel free to watch a video from former First Lady Michelle Obama.